casgari/AC215_G4/README.md

     ├── requirements.txt
     ├── keyword_dataset.dvc
-    └── src                  <- Source code and Dockerfiles for training and deployment ├── individual-containers   <- Initial iteration of containers to be run independently of the pipeline, from earlier milestones
+    └── src                  <- Source code and Dockerfiles for training and deployment ├── pipeline-workflow
-        ├── pipeline-workflow
         │   ├── model-deployment    <- Script to deploy and get predictions from the keyword extraction model │   │   └── ...